 The Textured Fringe (The “Defined” Look)

 A textured fringe is more calculated.
 The barber uses texturizing shears or a razor to create distinct “chunks” or “spikes” of hair.
 The separation is deliberate and uniform.
 This style often requires a stronger hold clay to keep every piece in its specific place.
+See our full Textured Fringe guide for 45 more variations organized by fade type.

 | Feature | Messy Fringe | Textured Fringe |